rodydavis/flutter_web/README.md

 functionality across modern browsers – with few, if any, exceptions.
 During the preview, there are a number of exceptions.

-* You cannot use existing Flutter code and packages code as-is.
+* You cannot use existing Flutter code, pub packages, or plugins as-is.
 * Some Flutter APIs are not implemented – there are missing classes and members.
-* Some APIs may misbehave – from rendering issues to crashes.
+* Some APIs will misbehave – from rendering issues to crashes.
-* At the moment, UI built with `flutter_web` may feel like a mobile app running running on a desktop.
+* At the moment, UI built with `flutter_web` will feel like a mobile app when running on a desktop browser.
+For example:
   * Mouse wheel scrolling is not yet enabled – use drag instead.
   * Text selection may scroll the view instead.
   * We plan to address these issues over the coming months.
 * The code in the repository will change without notice.
+* Some widgets will be janky as we have not yet optimized all paint operations.

+## How to implement plugins/access browser API?

+`flutter_web` does not have a plugin system yet. _Temporarily_, we provide access to `dart:html`, `dart:js`, `dart:svg`, `dart:indexed_db` and other Web libraries that give you access to the vast majority of browser APIs.
+However, expect that these libraries will be replaced by a different plugin API.

 # Getting started